WheatonCS/Lexos/test/test_suite/Cutter/char_seg/README.md

 Results:
-- After the cut you should have 20 different segments containing 5 characters except for the last one which is shorter, overlapping by 2
+- After the cut you should have 20 different segments containing 5 characters except for the last one which is shorter(3 characters), overlapping by 2